iskocodes/INTROvert/README.md

 Step 1 : Open it.
 This creates the necessary files for its usage.
 Step 2 : Close the program and find the configuration files.
 If alt + f4 doesnt work, try killing it or closing it through the app dock.
 The configuration files are located at ~/.local/share/godot/app_userdata/INTROvert
-Step 3 : Configure the Configuration files.
-There are two configuration files : destination.txt and video.txt
+Step 3 : Configure the Configuration file.
+There is only one config file : config.txt Firstly, insert the path to the executable in config.txt, staring from / (root) Secondly, add a "|" charachter.
-Firstly, insert the path to the executable in destination.txt, staring from / (root) Secondly, insert the path to the ogv video in video.txt, again, starting from /
+FInally, insert the path to the ogv video after the "|", again, starting from /

 And you're ready to use introvert!